aragon/hack/docs/getting-started.md

 npm i -g @aragon/cli
 ```

 Hopefully, it downloaded successfully.
-If that's the case, congrats! you're now officially ready to start building DAOs!
+If that's the case, congrats! you're now officially ready to start building your first DAO!

 If you're having trouble with this step, you should read through the relevant operating system section below.
 If that doesn't fix things, please don't hesitate to reach out to us at the [#dev-help channel on the Aragon Chat](https://aragon.chat/channel/dev-help).